- As low as $336/Night

 - Approximately 2000 square feet

 Want to be near the Myrtle Beach hi-life and attractions but don't want the hustle and bustle of the Boardwalk?
 Look no further.
-Bring the extended family out and appreciate some Putt-Putt, Disc Golf, or even the Beach.
+Bring the extended family out and savor some Putt-Putt, Disc Golf, or even the Beach.
 Imagine a Guys trip to hit the Links at one of the 90 courses along the Grandiose Strand then grabbing a brew at a local watering hole.
 How about that Ladies hideaway to shop till you drop at the Market Common and end your evening with wine tastings at one of the local wineries.

 Access is included through a intelligent-lock with a code being sent to you before check-in.